Shastick/zio-prefetcher/README.md

 ## Disclaimer

-This is ~~some toy-code that will see some production use~~ actually being used in production but is, nevertheless, written by a relative ZIO-Newbie: please use it at your own risks.
+This is ~~some toy-code that will see some production use~~ actually being used in production but is, nevertheless, written by a relative ZIO-Newbie: so use it at your own risks.

-## Contributors

-Many thanks to [Natalia Juszka](https://github.com/meluru) for adding the reactive/streaming pre-fetcher.